-Wood Production Systems is a continuation of Introduction to Woods.
-It is an advanced study of wood material, design and equipment.
+Wood Production Systems is an advanced study of wood material, design and equipment.
 This class is geared towards students with an aptitude of working with their hands in a lab based classroom.
 Students will work through the design process to create a project.
 This class will require a lab fee for any materials used.